-Clear, non-reflective display windows/doors shall comprise at least 60% of floor ground the street facade of pedestrianoriented uses.
-The maximum height of the of required bottom sill display windows shall not exceed 30" above the adjacent sidewalk.
-The minimum head height for storefronts and windows at the ground floor 30" should be 80 inches above the adjacent sidewalk.
+Clear, non-reflective display windows/doors shall comprise at least 60% of the ground floor street facade of pedestrianoriented uses.
+The maximum height of the sill of bottom required display windows shall not exceed 30" above the adjacent sidewalk. minimum head height for storefronts and windows at the ground floor 30" should be 80 inches above the adjacent sidewalk.